LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaRouting.md

 Each route starts with the HTTP method, followed by the URI pattern.
 The last element of a route is the call definition.

-You can also add comments to the route file, with the `#` character.
+You can also add comments to the route file, with the `#` character:

 ```
 # Display a client.